Rose Garden (song): Release and reception

 "Rose Garden" was not intended to be released as a single.
 The decision was changed after Sutton had met with Columbia Records president, Clive Davis.
 Sutton recalled that Davis had been in Nashville attending a disc jockey convention.
-The pair were spending time during the convention while Sutton was mixing "Rose Garden."
+The pair were spending time during the convention while Sutton was mixing "Rose Garden".
 Davis heard the song and said to Sutton, "I'll talk to you in a little while, we got a meeting right now.
 That's her next single.
 Get that mixed.
 That's great, that's a smash."

 The song was officially released as a single in October 1970.
 It peaked at number one on the Billboard Hot Country Singles chart, spending five weeks at the top of the survey between 1970 and 1971.
-"Rose Garden" also crossed over to the Billboard Hot 100 where it became a major hit, peaking at number three in February 1971.
-It also became a top ten hit on the Easy Listening Singles chart, reaching the number five position.
-Internationally, "Rose Garden" became a major hit in 16 other countries.
+"Rose Garden" also crossed over to the Billboard Hot 100, where it became a major hit, peaking at number three in February 1971.
+It also became a top-10 hit on the Easy Listening Singles chart, reaching the number-five position.
+Internationally, "Rose Garden" became a major hit in 16 countries.
 In the United Kingdom for example, the single reached number three in 1971.
 The song's popularity was also evident in sales.
-After selling 500,000 copies, "Rose Garden" was certified gold from the Recording Industry Association of America.
+After selling 1,000,000 copies, "Rose Garden" was certified gold from the Recording Industry Association of America.
 "Rose Garden" became Anderson's biggest hit and signature song in her career.

 Anderson's version has been reviewed positively since its release.
 David Cantwell and Bill Friskics-Warren included her 1970 recording in their 2003 book Heartaches by the Number: Country Music's 500 Greatest Singles, highlighting its arrangement.
-"The opening strings, lots of them, ominous and unforgettable, snap your head back like a slap in the face", Cantwell wrote, also noting "the most pinched, manic pedal-steel guitar you've ever heard," they commented.
+"The opening strings, lots of them, ominous and unforgettable, snap your head back like a slap in the face", Cantwell wrote, also noting, "the most pinched, manic pedal-steel guitar you've ever heard," they commented.
 For Allmusic, Stephen Thomas Erlewine praised Anderson for "fine, sweet vocals" while calling the lyrics "appealing, albeit predictable" and the "I never promised you a rose garden" line from the chorus a cliché.
 Markpos Papadatos of the Digital Journal called the record "a classic country song" after announcing its 45-year anniversary.

+In 2024, Rolling Stone ranked Anderson's rendition at number 88 on its 200 Greatest Country Songs of All Time list.